 Writing of Stones was a site-specific work on the Isle of Portland (Dorset) commissioned by b-side, and developed through an artist residency 2013-2014.
-Exhibited during the b-side Festival 2014, the work consisted in spatial sound work installed in St. George's Church (see below) for the duration of the festival, and a limited edition newsprint distributed from the site.
+Exhibited during the b-side Festival 2014, the work consisted in a spatial sound work composed for and installed in St. George's Church (see below) for the duration of the festival, and a limited edition newsprint distributed from the site.
 The work was complemented by a number of events, including a concert performance of the work inaugurating the festival, a perambulatory tour of St. George's graveyard, and a conversation with artists Duncan Whitley, Daniel Jones and James Bulley convened by writer and curator Cecilia Wee.

 "Writing of Stones is a site-specific sound work by Duncan Whitley, created for St. George’s Church on Reforne.
 The artist’s haunting installation resonates within the fabric of the church - built in the mid-eighteenth century of Portland stone - occupying its pews, galleries and nave with the ethereal and elusive medium of sound.